Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Tolannie/README.md

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering:

+Agile vs. Waterfall Models of Software Development
+Key Differences
+Approach:

+Waterfall: Linear and sequential; each phase must be completed before the next one begins.
+Agile: Iterative and incremental; development is divided into small, manageable units called iterations or sprints.
+Flexibility:

+Waterfall: Less flexible; changes are difficult to incorporate once the project has progressed beyond the initial stages.
+Agile: Highly flexible; accommodates continuous feedback and evolving requirements throughout the development process.
+Documentation:

+Waterfall: Emphasizes comprehensive documentation at each phase, with detailed project plans and design documents.
+Agile: Focuses on minimal documentation, with more emphasis on working software and collaboration.
+Customer Involvement:

+Waterfall: Limited customer involvement after the requirements phase until the testing or deployment phase.
+Agile: Continuous customer involvement; frequent feedback and collaboration are integral to the process.
+Risk Management:

+Waterfall: Risks are identified and mitigated in the early stages; any issues discovered late can be costly to address.
+Agile: Continuous risk management; risks are identified and addressed in each iteration, making it easier to manage changes.
+Delivery of Software:

+Waterfall: Software is delivered as a single release at the end of the development cycle.
+Agile: Software is delivered in small, frequent releases, with each iteration producing a potentially shippable product increment.
+Scenarios for Preference
+Waterfall Model:

+*Regulated Environments: Suitable for projects in regulated industries where comprehensive documentation and formal processes are required (e.g., healthcare, aerospace).

+Agile Model:

+*Dynamic Requirements: Best for projects with evolving requirements or where the customer needs are expectedly to changing

+*Requirements Engineering
+Requirements Engineering is the process of defining, documenting, and maintaining software requirements.

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Software Design Principles: